Plumsail/forms-docs/SharePoint/designer/fields-sp.rst

+.. title:: SharePoint Fields in Plumsail Forms for SharePoint

 .. meta::
-   :description: Information about SharePoint fields and their properties
+   :description: Information about SharePoint fields, e.g. Currency and Lookup, and their properties that you can configure on a form

 SharePoint Fields
 ==================================================